-Music Therapy For Dementia and Alzheimer's
+Music Therapy for Dementia & Alzheimer's

 Caregivers use music therapy as one of their tools to comfort and care for those with dementia.
 At The Alzheimer's Store, we are continually adding the best Alzheimer's products which will help the patient.
 Our Music Player is a simple to use, old fashioned looking in style, music box.
-It is preloaded with 40 hits of yesteryear, and is capable of downloading songs from the internet, including verses from the Bible.
-At facilities, professional caregivers working with music for Alzheimer's patients love our selection of CDs as they are created by music therapy professionals.
+It is pre-loaded with 40 hits of yesteryear, and is capable of downloading songs from the internet, including verses from the Bible.
+At facilities, professional caregivers working with music for Alzheimer's patients love our selection of CD's as they are created by music therapy professionals.
 We also offer a one button radio with no dials.

-ALZstore.com , we believe that music therapy for Alzheimer's is so important that we are creating, with the counseling of a PhD specialist in music therapy, our own CDs and DVDs to work with faith-based music of ALL denominations.
+At AlzStore.com , we believe that music for Alzheimer's is so important that we are creating, with the counseling of a PhD specialist in music therapy, our own CDs and DVDs to work with faith-based music of ALL denominations.
 If you have any suggestions, we would like to hear about them.
 You can email us at firstname.lastname@example.org if you know of other music products that offer effective therapy for dementia.
 We are continually searching for the best Alzheimer's products.
 We look forward to hearing from you.

 Moving to the music is a great aerobic activity and using music as therapy is known to increase brain and motor skills.
 Therapists who add exercise and dance movements to music say it becomes a favorite activity.

-Tapping a foot, humming a song or dancing to the rhythm of a melody are all good examples of how music can affect one's mood.

-Music for dementia patients is very effective when combined with faith.
-Some of our earliest memories are attending religious based ceremonies which were combined with music.
-We have many selections that include gospel, Christmas themes, and plain old fashioned sing-alongs.
+Tapping a foot, humming a tune or dancing to the rhythm of a melody are all good examples of ow music can affect one's mood.
+For dementia patients, music is very effective when combined with faith.
+Some of our earliest memories are attending religious based ceremonies which were combined with song.
+We have many CD selections that include gospel, Christmas themes, and plain old fashioned sing-alongs.

 As caregivers, we are always looking for ways to connect with the one being cared for.
 Music is one of those ways that can combine motor skills, brain activity, memories and verbalization, all in one.